-• Send weekly report to Virtual School - all CiC are required to be back in school full time following the Covid-19 pandemic

-- Where attendance is a problem, a first day of absence procedure needs to be established - Inform Education Welfare Officer / Social Worker / Virtual School if any concerns about attendance - Acknowledge attendance in any education meetings, celebrating success and setting realistic targets if it is a concern - If a child is on a protection plan, ensure Social worker and Carer are contacted if child is absent from school - CiC and PLAC should not be taken out of school for holidays, only for 'exceptional circumstances' - There should be no unauthorised absences for CiC and PLAC - Safety plans to be put in place where a CiC/ PLAC is on a reduced timetable or Children Missing Education or Children Missing Out of Education (CME/CMOE).
+- Send weekly report to Virtual School -.
+(By 2pm each Friday.
+All attendance data is to be returned to: attendance@cornwall.gov.uk) During school closures as a result of the Covid-19 pandemic only. - Where attendance is a problem, a first day of absence procedure needs to be established - Inform Education Welfare Officer / Social Worker / Virtual School if any concerns about attendance - Acknowledge attendance in any education meetings, celebrating success and setting realistic targets if it is a concern - If a child is on a protection plan, ensure Social worker and Carer are contacted if child is absent from school - CiC and PLAC should not be taken out of school for holidays, only for 'exceptional circumstances' - There should be no unauthorised absences for CiC and PLAC - Safety plans to be put in place where a CiC/ PLAC is on a reduced timetable or Children Missing Education or Children Missing Out of Education (CME/CMOE).